 1. Discuss the principle steps in your reference site’s corrective action program (CAP) with respect to identification of a condition adverse to quality through its final resolution.

 TASKS: 1.
+For your reference site, gain a general understanding of the

+licensee’s CAP through a combination of discussions with a

+qualified resident inspector and attendance at routine CAP meetings.

-2 Using IP 88005 for guidance, review a
+2 Using the appropriate IP ( i.e. 88005 the Corrective Action Program Implementation for Fuel Cycle Facilites IP) for guidance, review a

 sample of about six issues entered into the licensee’s CAP within the past month and compare the licensee’s actions with regulatory requirements.
-Discuss the resolution of the issues with inspector.
+Discuss the resolution of the issues with a qualified inspector or resident inspector.
 This review should include the resolution of potential operability issues, if available.

 3. Meet with your supervisor or the person designated as a resource to discuss any questions that you may have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.